monikasarder/VictoriaPoliceRacialSearch/README.md

 This repository was developed to support stakeholders working on police accountability by providing:

 - Access to cleaned and raw police search data
+- Access to analysis of stop and search data
-- R code to transform and analyse the data
+- R code to transform and analyse the data and to verify robustness of analysis
 - Additional contextual information such as police station locations and Victoria Police’s organisational hierarchy

-The aim is to enable users to turn raw data into actionable insights about racial profiling in their communities.

 ## Contents of the Repository